 The Visual Impact Assessment for the proposed project states that all required right-of-way fencing should be either wooden post and wire or T-post and wire.
 T-post and wire fencing, however, would not blend aesthetically with the surrounding rural landscape.
 Thus, Special Condition 2(c) requires that all right-of-way fencing be of a similar rustic ranch design.
-Also, because no commercial grazing will take place on State Parks' property on the seaward side and because barbed wire fencing along public access areas can appear unwelcoming, this condition also requires that right-of-way fencing adjacent to State Parks' property not include barbed wire.
+Also, because no commercial grazing will take place on State Parks' property on the seaward side and because barbed wire fencing along public access areas can appear unwelcoming, this condition also requires that right-of-way fencing adjacent to State Parks' property not include barbed wire if possible in light of the Hearst easement.
 As conditioned, the project is consistent with Coastal Act Section 30251 and the LCP's Visual and Scenic Resource Protection policies regarding fencing.